 France’s Chantiers de l’Atlantique will soon complete the first LNG-powered cruise vessel it is building for Switzerland-based cruise operator MSC Cruises.

-To remind, the shipbuilder in Saint-Nazaire launched the LNG-powered MSC World Europe in December last year, while the giant cruise ship completed its first set of sea trials in the Atlantic Ocean in June this year.
+To remind, the shipbuilder in Saint-Nazaire launched the LNG-powered MSC World Europa in December last year, while the giant cruise ship completed its first set of sea trials in the Atlantic Ocean in June this year.

 According to its AIS data, the vessel is currently undergoing its fourth and probably the last set of sea trials.